 When are your appointment times?

-Clothes To Kids usually has shopping appointments Tuesday – Saturday each week.
+Clothes To Kids typically offers shopping appointments Tuesday – Saturday each week.
 The store is sometimes open extra days to meet demand and accommodate emergencies, or may be closed for holidays, etc. Please call 720-379-4630 to speak with a Clothes To Kids representative and make an appointment.
-Walk-ins are not permitted.
+Walk-ins are not permitted.*